filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 **Objective:** Demonstrate the use of the Stream.iterate() method, along with filtering limiting and printing elements in a stream.

-**Task Description:** Create a Java program that performs We need to merge two separate streams into one using Stream.concat() method.
-Finally, we will iterate through the combined stream and print the elements
-You are required to create a Java program that generate 6 integers, starting from 1 by taking only numbers divisible by 3.
+**Task Description:** You are required to create a Java program that generate 6 integers, starting from 1 by taking only numbers divisible by 3.

 **To-Do:**
 - Using Stream.iterate(initialValue, unaryOperator) generate an infinite stream of integers, starting from 1, where each subsequent number increments by 1.